AdDraw/Lab_IUP_Projects/cw6_LED_display_control/README.txt

 by Adam Drawc 2019 April

-This code was made as a 6th assignment to do in the IUP class.
+This code was made as the 6th assignment to do in the IUP class.

 Purpose of this project was to make a submodule capable of driving a 4 digit hexadecimal display.
 The submodule was put in an environment allowing for the